-We left the Chulalongkorn Hospital in Bangkok, a van filled with surgeons, anaesthesiologists, scrub nurses and me.
-Great spirit, atmosphere filled with laughters and joy.
-The trip is quite long up to Mae Sot, count about 6 hours, and all the stops, Thai people HAVE to eat and I promise you, they would eat all the time if they could….
+We left the Chulalongkorn Hospital in Bangkok, with a van filled with surgeons, anaesthesiologists, scrub nurses, aid-people and me.
+Great spirit, atmosphere was filled with laughters and joy.
+The trip is quite long up to Mae Sot, count about 6 hours, and all the stops, Thai people HAVE to eat and I promise you, they would eat all the time if they could.

 at the Centara Hotel Mae Sot Hill Resort and I like these old fashioned hotels, where time almost stands still since the 70s’??.
 We called it a early night because of the long day and we needed to be fit for fight for the screening.

 when the doctors will see all the future patients. there are medical check ups, filling out documents and scheduling.
 As someone from the outside observing this work, I was amazed about the efficiency and the patience and everything proceeded in serenity and peace.